psevestre/openid-fapi/Financial_API_WD_001.md

 ### 7.1 TLS Considerations

-Since confidential information is being exchanged, all interactions shall be encrypted with TLS/SSL (HTTPS) in accordance with the recommendations in [RFC7525].
+Since confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS) in accordance with the recommendations in [RFC7525].
 TLS version 1.2 or later shall be used for all communications.

 ### 7.2 Message source authentication failure